Jim Coode: University of Michigan

 A native of Mayfield Heights, Ohio, Coode enrolled at the University of Michigan in 1969 and played college football as an offensive tackle for Bo Schembechler's Michigan Wolverines football teams from 1970 to 1973.
 As a junior, he started every game at left tackle for the 1972 Michigan Wolverines football team that compiled a 10–1 record and was ranked No. 6 in the final AP Poll.
 As a senior, he started nine games at right tackle for the undefeated 1973 Michigan Wolverines football team that compiled a 10–0–1 record and was ranked No. 6 in the final AP Poll.

 Professional football

 Coode began his professional football career in 1974 with the Detroit Wheels of the World Football League (WFL).
 He left the Wheels after playing two games when the team was unable to pay its players.

-After leaving the WFL, Coode joined the Ottawa Rough Riders of the Canadian Football League (CFL) at the end of September 1974. played professional football for seven seasons in the Canadian Football League (CFL) as an offensive lineman for the Ottawa Rough Riders.
-He was a part of the Rough Riders' Grey Cup victory in 1976.
+After leaving the WFL, Coode joined the Ottawa Rough Riders of the Canadian Football League (CFL) at the end of September 1974.
+He played seven seasons in the CFL as an offensive lineman for the Rough Riders and was a part of the Rough Riders' Grey Cup victory in 1976.
 He won the CFL's Most Outstanding Offensive Lineman Award in 1978 and the Tom Pate Memorial Award for community service in 1980.
 His jersey (#60) has been retired by the Rough Riders, and re-retired by the REDBLACKS.
 Coode was diagnosed with ALS in 1979 and appeared in four games for the Rough Riders in 1980 after the diagnosis.